IPv4 : Different Classes and Address

 History of IPv4

 At the beginning of the IPv4 design, the complete address was divided into two parts.
-The first part was known as Network identifier and the rest of the part was known as a host identifier.
+The first part was known as a Network identifier and the rest of the part was known as a host identifier.
 But, they were quickly found to be inadequate.

 ICANN is responsible for assigning IP Addresses.